-Countdown to 200,000 US EV Sales By Automaker – Starting the Federal EV Tax Credit Phase Out
+Countdown to 200,000 US EV Sales By Automaker – Starting the Federal EV Tax Credit Phase Out (through May 2018)

 (Note: Tesla does not break out sales by geographic market, so these numbers are estimates from InsideEVs.)